SpectraL519/cpp-gl/docs/io.md

 You can save a graph to a file using the `io::save(graph, path, options)` function:

 - **Template parameters**:
-  - `GraphType: type_traits::c_graph` – The type of the graph to save.
+  - `GraphType: traits::c_graph` – The type of the graph to save.
   - `Mode: io::detail::c_io_save_mode = io::write` - File open mode.

 > [!NOTE]